MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02-generative-ai.md

     Where's a good location in the city to stay?
     ```

-1. Review the response, which should provide some places to stay in Paris. ote that the chat session retains the context from previous prompts, so it knows that "the city" in question is Paris.
+1. Review the response, which should provide some places to stay in Paris.
+Note that the chat session retains the context from previous prompts, so it knows that "the city" in question is Paris.

 1. Let's iterate based on previous prompts and responses to refine the result.
 Enter the following prompt: